Need laminate floor care tips? We’re sharing the best DIY laminate floor cleaner that doesn’t leave a film. It’s so easy and affordable!

 I wasn’t the only one who noticed it!

-One suggested using distilled water, a little Dawn dish soap, and some essential oils.
+One neighbor suggested using distilled water, a little Dawn dish soap, and some essential oils.

-I was considering that option (even though I know it’s not a good idea to use DIY solutions on laminate **see #2 below), when 2 other neighbors suggested Better Life Floor Cleaner.
+I was considering that option when multiple other neighbors suggested Better Life Floor Cleaner.

-I looked up the product on Amazon and was shocked with how inexpensive it was for the amount of product you get.
+I looked up the product on Amazon and was shocked by how inexpensive it was for the amount of product you get.

 I immediately ordered it and couldn’t wait to try it out on my laminate.

 As soon as I used it I could tell it was better than any other cleaner I had tried.
 There were no streaks, no film, and it smelled great.